JasmineElm/JasmineElm.github.io/_posts/2021-01-17-maintaining_a_zettelkasten_using_bash_and_vi.md

 synopsis: change me
 ---

 I've mentioned [earlier]() that I was trying to use 'basic' tools like `Vi` and `Bash` preference to gui heavy tools.
 Describing Vi and Bash as simple tools does them a disservice.
-Bash is powerful enough to be used as a full programming lanuage,even before you factor in the range of external programs (`sed`, `perl`, `awk`, _ad infinitum_) that it can call on.
+Bash is powerful enough to be used as a full programming language,even before you factor in the range of external programs (`sed`, `perl`, `awk`, _ad infinitum_) that it can call on.
 Vi has an established `vimscript` language and a long enough lifespan to ensure anything you are trying to do has been attempted, and likely documented before.
 Can these two tools be enough to manage a Zettelkasten though?

 ## What's a Zettelkasten?